 “The one-on-one tutoring that my child receives at May Literacy Center is incredible.
 Their inexpensive rates have kept us coming back for years.
 My son has become a better reader through his tutor’s stress-free and loving learning environment.
 I recommend May Literacy Center to anyone that would like to see their child improve their reading skills instantly.” - Neelum Moondra

 The SU graduate students in the Reading master’s program are required to tutor students as part of their coursework.
 Most of the graduate students are classroom teachers who live and work in the local area.
 The tutoring may occur in a one-on-one setting or in small groups and is for one hour one evening each week.
 The SU instructor oversees the tutors and their interactions with children.
-Tutoring occurs for 20 weeks.
+Tutoring occurs for 8-10 weeks.
 On the final evening of the session the tutor will meet with the parent/guardian to share the results of the tutoring experience and make recommendations for the future.
-A written report will also be mailed to the parent/guardian.

 Contact the May Literacy Center Director, Dr. Brian Flores - 410 546 4378 to find out more about the program.
-If space is available in the upcoming session an application will be mailed to you.
 Complete your application quickly since the number of tutoring spaces are very limited.

 *We do not accept walk-ins for registration or tutoring services*